williampiat3/ImprovingPSRemotePlay/multitreaded_vpn.md

 1080p is about 15 Mbps (Peaks at 1.64MBps with less than 30fps)

 I personnaly experienced, on a PS4 Fat 720p with max fps, 7.7Mbps on average with peaks up to 11 Mbps.
-Good news if you have a connection with more then 35 Mbps, you will be able to play at two at the same time througth the VPN in 1080p, with one person been on the PS4 another one been on the PS5.
+Good news if you have a connection with more then 35 Mbps, you will be able to play at two at the same time througth the VPN in 1080p, with one person been on the PS4 and another one been on the PS5.